 4. Make a Call and Ask Questions

-Most therapists will allow a free phone consultation.
+When choosing a new therapist, most therapists will allow a free phone consultation.
 Use that opportunity to conduct a brief interview and ask questions about things that matter to you.
 Below is a list of questions that may be important to ask a prospective therapist:

 - What are your specialties?